 STATION X (BLETCHLEY PARK)

-For the STATION X project surfaces were lifted from the walls of the derelict buildings where the Code-breakers worked during World War 11 at Bletchley Park, prior to the buildings renovation.
+For the STATION X project surfaces were lifted from the walls of the derelict buildings where the Code-breakers worked during World War 11 at Bletchley Park, prior to the buildings renovation into a museum.
 These buildings had lain derelict for many decades awaiting repair and were hugely evocative of internationally important histories.

-Images of work in progress: Shorsh Saleh, Rachael Marshall, Orvil Kunga.
+Images of Maya Ramsay at work: (1) Shorsh Saleh, (2) Rachael Marshall, (3) Orvil Kunga.